AimForNaN/skittle/docs/pages/guide/renderers.md

 ## Custom renderers

-All renderers must inherit from the `Renderer` abstract class.
+All renderers must inherit from the `Renderer` abstract class and implement any missing functionality.

 ```js
 import { Renderer } from '@truefusion/skittle';